ucdavis-bioinformatics-training/2018-September-Bioinformatics-Prerequisites/tuesday/command-line-intro.md

 Create and Destroy
 -------------------

 OK, so let's get down to actually making some changes to the filesystem.

-    cd  # home again
+First let's change to a working directory other than your home directory, which should be reserved for your personal documents, config files, and maybe pictures of your pet penguin.

-    mkdir temp  # make a directory called 'temp' cd temp/
+    cd /share/workshop/username  # back to our working directory mkdir temp  # make a new directory directory under your current one, called 'temp' cd temp/
     echo 'Hello, world!' > first.txt  # push text into a file using the '>' (redirection) character file first.txt  # tells us what kind of file it is